tefkah/emacs-docs-converter/pages/Cyclic-Window-Ordering.md

     This function returns a live window, the one following `window` in the cyclic ordering of windows. `window` should be a live window; if omitted or `nil`, it defaults to the selected window.

     The optional argument `minibuf` specifies whether minibuffer windows should be included in the cyclic ordering.
-Normally, when `minibuf` is `nil`, a minibuffer window is included only if it is currently active; this matches the behavior of `C-x o`<!-- /@w -->.
+Normally, when `minibuf` is `nil`, a minibuffer window is included only if it is currently active; this matches the behavior of `C-x o`.
 (Note that a minibuffer window is active as long as its minibuffer is in use; see [Minibuffers](Minibuffers.html)).

     If `minibuf` is `t`, the cyclic ordering includes all minibuffer windows.
 If `minibuf` is neither `t` nor `nil`, minibuffer windows are not included even if they are active.